-Đedović Handanović recalled that Srbijagas has reserved 300 million cubic metres of gas in the Greek LNG terminal Alexandroupolis for a period of 10 years, and that it is authorised to operate in Greece.
+Đedović Handanović recalled that Serbian natural gas company Srbijagas has reserved 300 million cubic metres of gas at Greece’s Alexandroupolis LNG terminal for a period of 10 years, and that it is authorised to operate in Greece.

-She expressed gratitude to the oil company EKO Srbija, which operates within the Greek Hellenic Petroleum Group and which significantly increased the import of oil derivatives last year, which contributed to the security of market supply while Naftna Industrija Srbije (NIS) is facing the challenge of sanctions.
+She expressed gratitude to the oil company EKO Srbija, which operates within the Greek HELLENiQ Petroleum group and which significantly increased the import of oil derivatives last year, contributing to the security of market supply while Serbian oil company Naftna Industrija Srbije (NIS) is facing the challenge of sanctions.

 The officials also discussed cooperation in the field of renewable energy sources, and Đedović Handanović stated that Greece, like Serbia, has long relied on coal, and today 55% of electricity is produced from renewable energy sources.

-Serbia will be the first country to connect to the EU electricity market, although it is not a member state, the minister pointed out and explained that we will connect with Hungary first, with the expectation that the EU will complete the verification process as soon as possible, for which we need the support of Greece.
+Serbia will be the first country to couple with the EU electricity market, although it is not a member state, the Minister pointed out and explained that Serbia will couple with Hungary first, with the expectation that the EU will complete the verification process as soon as possible, for which Serbia needs the support of Greece.

 The ministers also discussed cooperation between Serbia and Greece in the field of nuclear energy, concluding that both countries recognise that nuclear energy can improve energy security in the transition period.